 1986 is a significant year for anyone living in the Permian Basin.
 That year marked the start of a dramatic downturn in the oilfield that left many without a job.
 As the foundation trustees watched the situation unfold, they asked themselves how they could strategically respond to the need.
 The answer was to launch an innovative scholarship program at Midland College, providing graduates from any high school in Midland County the opportunity to pursue a college education.

 In 2003, Helen Greathouse Charitable Trust partnered with the Abell-Hanger Foundation, and the scholarship was renamed Legacy.
 In 2006, a third Midland family, Harvey, and Harriet Herd, through the Chaparral Foundation, joined this rich tradition of supporting MC students in their pursuit of higher education.
 That tradition grew again when Dorothy and Clarence Scharbauer, through the Scharbauer Foundation, united with the other three foundations to support this tremendous educational legacy.

-When established in 1986, the intent was to create access for Midland students who wanted to launch their college education.
-At that time, it was particularly meaningful because many Midland families were feeling the pressure of an economic downturn.
-Creating access was critical to sustain the educational dreams of Midland youth.
+When established in 1986, the scholarships created access for Midland students who wanted to pursue their college education.
+This was particularly meaningful because many Midland families felt the pressure of an economic downturn.
+Creating access was critical to sustaining the educational dreams of Midland youth.

 Visit the Midland College Legacy website.